alban-read/M1-MICRO-FORTH/M1MicroForth.md

 A stack operation that picks the nth word from the stack.

-*The fact that pick is actually super fast, is the everlasting shame of the stack machine.*
+*The fact that pick is actually super fast, is interesting.*

 ~~**QUIET**~~